srinivasayush/flutter_firebase_riverpod_boilerplate/README.md

 Cloud Firestore
 - Adding users to users collection
-- Getting and displaying user data from users collection
+- Getting and displaying logged in user data from users collection
 - Getting and displaying list of users

 Riverpod